phil-opp/blog_os/blog/content/second-edition/posts/03-vga-text-buffer/index.md

     fn clear_row(&mut self, row: usize) {/* TODO */}
 }
 ```
-We iterate over all screen characters and move each characters one row up.
+We iterate over all screen characters and move each character one row up.
 Note that the range notation (`..`) is exclusive the upper bound.
 We also omit the 0th row (the first range starts at `1`) because it's the row that is shifted off screen.

 To finish the newline code, we add the `clear_row` method: